dgraph-io/dgraph-docs/content/graphql/security/mutations.md

 }
 ```

-So with these types of rules, a mutation like the following performs differently
+When using these types of rules, a mutation such as the one shown below will behave differently.
 depending on which user is running it:
 * For most users, the following mutation deletes the posts that contain the
   term "graphql" and are owned by the user who runs the mutation, but doesn't